provenance-io/provenance/x/marker/spec/03_messages.md

 This service message is expected to fail if:

 - The given denom value is invalid or does not match an existing marker on the system
-- The marker is not in a `finalized` status or:
+- The marker is not in a `Finalized` status or:
-  - And the request is not signed with an administrator address that matches the manager address or:
+  - The request is not signed with an administrator address that matches the manager address or:
   - The given administrator address does not currently have the "admin" access granted on the marker
 - The marker has a supply less than the current in circulation supply (for markers created against existing coin)